The Sphinx

 The essence of eternal life?

-If you replied “Universal Man,” “Primordial Man” or “Adam Kadmon” then good for you!
-“Quintessential Man” then, balances these polarities as the Lord of Life.
-In Jungian terms, this is the individuated person—the whole, authentic “king” once known as Osiris.
+If you replied “Cosmic Man,” “Primordial Man” or “Adam Kadmon” then good for you!
+“Quintessential Man” then, balances the polarities of Aquarius and Leo.
+This is the individuated Jungian person—the whole, authentic, demigod once known as Osiris.